Please Enable JavaScript in your Browser to Visit this Site.

 a.
 Lack of Scarf: unusually, the neck and upper shoulders are uncovered due to a lack of a scarf and a wider neckline on the blouse.
 In its time, this prompted "outrage" from conservative corners of society.

 b.
 Bodice: a red bodice, the bottom of which is not covered by the apron (a relative rarity in Denmark).
-We know this because the embroidery often runs all the way down to the bottom of the bodice.
+We know this because the embroidery often appears on the so-called "lap" of the bodice, and a woman would not want to cover it or risk damaging it with an apron.
+There are at least two embroidery patterns: 1820s, 1840, and perhaps others.

 c.
 Embroidery: the bodice has embroidery on it (quite rare) which was typically silk.
 Elsewhere in Denmark, embroidery was found only on the headdress, scarf, apron, or shirt.
 The only other costume that would have embroidery on the bodice or jacket would be certain variants from Østerjylland.